 The Vicious Feedback Loop

 ADHD and stress often create a self-perpetuating feedback loop.
 The more stress you experience, the harder it becomes to do good work, —leading to more stress.
-This loop can significantly affect your productivity and emotional well-being, leaving you feeling stuck, exhausted, and unsure of how to move forward.
+This loop can significantly affect your productivity and emotional well-being, leaving you stuck, exhausted, and unsure of how to move forward.

 Common Workplace Stressors for ADHD Women